 We ensure compliance regarding MSA by implementing and verifying the following within the fiscal year ending 31 March 2018:

 - We have Internal Code of Conduct which requires us both to protect human rights and to prevent forced labor.

 - Our terms and conditions of contracts require our suppliers to comply with all the laws and regulations.

-- We announced about MSA to our personnel including management members and employees of CEE.
+- We announced about MSA to our personnel including management members and employees of CJ and CEE.

 - We have been engaging in research activities constantly to further enrich our knowledge on slave labor and MSA.

 - As a result of a questionnaire executed to CEE employees, we have confirmed that no slave labor, human trafficking, nor forced labor are found in any of our supply chains.